your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
 When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you are a 5th-level paladin, you have four 1st-level and two 2nd-level spell slots.
 With a Charisma of 14, your list of prepared spells can include four spells of 1st or 2nd level, in any combination.
-If you prepare the 1st-level spell _Cure Wounds_, you can cast it using a 1st-level or a 2ndlevel slot.
+If you prepare the 1st-level spell _Cure Wounds_, you can cast it using a 1st-level or a 2nd level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of paladin spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.